svchinche/CCOMS/README.md

 Application Rolling Update on k8s
 ---------------------------------

-* There are two ways of update
+* Update can be done using two ways as below
-    * Recreate - Will terminate all your replica, and recreate a new deployment.
-Generally we use this in development environemnt
+    * Recreate - This will terminate all your replica, and recreate a new deployment.
+Generally we use this in development environemnt.
     * Rolling - Not updating the instances at once, updating application with stages.
-We use this for zero downtime to keep application available for customer. </br>
+We use this for zero downtime for keeping application available for customer . </br>

 Below are the option that we use in rolling update
 * MaxSurge : How many replicas in addition of existing replica.
-If we have four replica and if you mention 50% of surge, total available replica will be six
+If we have four replicas and if you mention 50% of surge, total available replicas will be six
 * MaxUnavailable : How many pods can be unavailable.
 If you keep value as 1, it will terminate and update the pod one by one.
-* MinimumReadySeconds : We say minimum wait when new/updated pod is ready for serving request, ideal way would be to have ReadynessProbe
+* MinimumReadySeconds : We say minimum wait when new/updated pod is ready for serving a request, ideal way would be to have ReadynessProbe
-* Revision history : It keep revision for deployment, this will help us to restore back using these revision
+* Revision history : It keeps revision for deployment, this will help us to restore back using these revisions.

 **Implementation**
 I have automated zero downtime patching by updating kubernetes manifest [deployment yaml] file, which is automated through ansible</br>